 welcome to imagine!

-Our basic aims are to address the big issues of our troubled times and promote debate and discussion of diverse opinion.
-We hope you will enjoy this high quality showcase for new ideas on politics, culture and activism.
+We hope you will join us in debating and considering the big issues of our troubled times including new ideas on politics, culture and activism.
 There’s something for everyone in this eclectic programme, as we try to make sense of this volatile world.
 Events include workshops, talks, exhibitions, film screenings, performance art, music, theatre, poetry, tours, and comedy with most events free.

-We were delighted that so many individuals and groups submitted ideas for events this year, particularly from young people, so look out for the Artivist Academy which we will be running in May to support skills development for new event organisers.
-Our public participation competition for this festival involves sending us a 1-2min film describing the change you want to see in the world.
-Check our website for details of these initiatives and ways you can contribute to the festival.
+We were delighted that so many individuals and groups submitted ideas for events this year, particularly from young people, so look out for the Artivist Academy which we will be organising in May to support inexperienced campaigners and event organisers.
+We are also running a tongue in cheek competition where you can send us photos of your ‘wood pellet’ sculptures – which will be posted on our Instagram page.
+There’s a £200 prize for the best entrant.
+And if you want to get involved with this year’s festival, the are plenty of ways you can contribute to the festival.

 As a non-profit organisation, reflective of the wider community, the festival has been put together by a team of volunteers and our thanks are due to our wonderful funders, collaborators, performers, speakers, board members and advisory committee members for their generous support.
 We don’t have any staff or an office so please consider making a donation via our website to allow us to run future events.